 *Cited in “75% say God answers prayers,” by Thomas Hargrove and Guido H. Stempel III, distributed by Scripps Howard News Service, December 28, 1999. www.shns.com.

 ** High Emphasis congregations responded “a great deal” or “quite a bit” to questions about emphasis on each practice.

-David Roozen is a professor at Hartford Seminary and director of the Hartford Institute for Religion Research.
+David Roozen is a professor at Hartford International University and director of the Hartford Institute for Religion Research.
 With Carl S. Dudley, he directed the Faith Communities Today research.